willpuckett/zed-kanata/README.md

 - [ ] Publish to Zed extension registry
 - [x] Language server integration for diagnostics
-- [x] Completions and hover information
+- [x] Go-to-definition for aliases and layers
+- [x] Formatting support for aligning deflayer blocks
 - [ ] Code snippets for common Kanata patterns
-- [ ] Formatting support for aligning deflayer blocks
-- [ ] Go-to-definition for aliases and layers
+- [ ] Hover information for key codes and actions

 ---